According to a recent American Hospital Association survey of the 100 "Most Wired" Hospitals in America, the top...

 This is driven home in this soon-to-be common scenario: patient Jane Doe enters a hospital and is registered via a laptop.
 A nurse with a handheld personal digital assistant (PDA) device does an initial patient information check at bedside.
 Jane is connected with sensors to monitor body functions that are wirelessly connected to the hospital network.
 Doctors in the hospital, at other hospitals, or at home can analyze the data.
 The doctor uses his PDA to order tests and X-rays, then investigates drug types, interactions, and then e-prescribes the drugs to Jane.
 The X-rays are sent over the wireless patient information system to the radiology department and viewed on computer screens.
 Jane later goes into surgery, where every item in the operating room is bar-coded and scanned when used.
 New items are immediately ordered in a computerized inventory system.
 Jane is later discharged with sensors that can continue to monitor her at home and relay the data wirelessly back to the hospital.
+The result: better, faster health care at reduced cost, helping patient, doctor and hospital.

 With such results, the mobile and wireless trend is only growing.
 Two in four doctors use personal digital assistants (PDAs), according to Forrester Research.
 And in a survey by the Health care Information and Management Systems Society, half of all hospitals say wireless devices will be the top emerging technology they would deploy within the next two years.